 Explain the difference between the two types of magnification, m and M.

-"Little m is linear magnification while big M is angular magnification."
+"m is for linear magnification and M is for angular magnification."

 If an object is brought closer to your eye, its angular size will:

 increase. **************************** decrease. ****** remain unchanged. ** (Unsure/lost/guessing/help!) ***